Microendoscopic Discectomy Minimally Invasive Spine Surgery With No Muscle Damage

 Bangkok Spine Academy provides holistic care with an international standard from JCI (Joint Commission International), aiming to reduce unnecessary surgery in order to achieve maximum benefits for patients.
 Our goal is to help you get back to doing the things you enjoy by providing you the best treatment available.

-Reference: Dr. Supreecha Kapiya, a neurological/spine surgeon, Bangkok Spine Academy, Bangkok Hospital
+Reference: Dr. Supreecha Kapiya, a neurological/spine surgeon, Bangkok Spine Academy, Bangkok International Hospital

 For more information: Call 1719